5 Longest Running Gacha Games of All Time

 What’s so great about this game?
 You might ask.

-Well, for starters there are over 500 different types of dragons to collect!
-Not only that but they come in all colors and sizes; you’ll be able find the perfect match with ease if your preferences run towards something small like gold or large such as fire breath–literally everything is at hand here (dragon collector).
-Additionally each species has it’s own unique abilities which makes breeding even more interesting than usual.
+Well, for starters, there are over 500 different types of dragons to collect!
+Not only that, but they come in all colors and sizes; you’ll be able to find the perfect match with ease if your preferences run towards something small like gold or large such as fire breath–literally everything is at hand here (dragon collector).
+Additionally, each species has unique abilities, making breeding even more interesting than usual.

-The game is popular among all age groups, but it is especially popular among teenagers and young adults.
+The game is popular among all age groups but especially among teenagers and young adults.

 3. Monster Strike